WVURAIL/dspira/code/velocity_curve/README.md

 ## Using it with your own data

-Open `quadII_III_velocity_vs_longitude.csv`, replace the rows with your measurements (one row per pointing: galactic longitude in degrees, velocity in km/s), and re-run the notebook from the top.
+Open `quadII_III_velocity_vs_longitude.csv` and replace its rows with your measurements.
+Each pointing needs galactic longitude in degrees and velocity in km/s.
+Rerun the notebook from the top.
 No code changes needed.

 ## Running it